Sue Hastings

-Sue Hastings (May 10, 1884 – 1977) was an American puppeteer known for popularizing the ancient art of puppetry in the 1930s and 1940s.
-She was a protégé of famous advertising artist and master puppeteer Tony Sarg.
+Sue Hastings (born Susie Willabell Couch; May 10, 1884 – June 29, 1977) was an American puppeteer known for popularizing the ancient art of puppetry in the 1930s and 1940s.
+She was a protégée of famous advertising artist and master puppeteer Tony Sarg.
 She was known as a society hostess and for performing with her large collection of professionally made marionettes, which she created with the assistance of her large team of artisan puppeteers.
-Her many renowned performing companies were headquartered in New York City, New York, USA.
+Her many renowned performing companies were headquartered in New York City, New York, US.
 During the height of her career, as owner and CEO of Sue Hastings Marionettes, Inc., she reputedly, in her inimitable "hands-on" style, was actively and very successfully directing over 50 performing companies, some of which performed worldwide for heads of Royalty, such as Queen Elizabeth I, and many other dignitaries and distinguished national and international diplomats and world leaders.

 Sometime during the 1940s or 1950s, former Sue Hastings puppeteers Harold "Hal" and Linnea Linsley purchased a portion of the huge collection and eventually moved them to the Dallas/Fort Worth, Texas area.
 This gigantic collection consisted of well over 1,000 marionettes, some of which had been professionally constructed as early as the late 1920s to early 1930s, ranging in size from five to ten inches to well over two to three feet in height.

-Included were puppet caricatures of many famous personalities of radio, stage, films and television.
-I've actually had the thrill of touching several of these celebrity marionettes.
-Included in the few I personally saw were marionette caricatures of such stars as actors/comedians Oliver Hardy and Stan Laurel, actress/dancer/singer Carmen Miranda and comedian/actor Jimmy Durante and many others.